vsimakhin/web-logbook/README.md

 ## [3.1.2] - 24.05.2025

 - Fix: Copilot time was not added to the logbook during import.
+- Update: Fix a logic for checking duplicate records during import.

 ## [3.1.1] - 21.05.2025